bitsacm/learning-articles/tools.md

 <!--## Web APIs

 Used to fetch data from a web service.
 It has interesting uses, like iterating over your facebook friends in a program.
-I havn't used them much.

 **Resources:**